reorderbench/reorderbench.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A Dataset for Matrix Reordering
+subtitle: A Benchmark for Matrix Reordering
-description: "Matrix reordering permutes the rows and columns of a matrix to reveal meaningful visual patterns, such as blocks that represent clusters.A comprehensive collection of such matrices and their scores for measuring the quality of visual patterns in these matrices contributes to building a benchmark for selecting or designing an appropriate reordering algorithm for a task of interest.In this paper, we build a matrix reordering dataset, ReorderBench, with the goal of advancing matrix reordering techniques.This is achieved by generating a large set of diverse and representative matrices and scoring these matrices with a convolution- and entropy-based method.
-Our dataset contains 544,500 binary matrices and 1,089,000 continuous matrices, each featuring one of four visual patterns: block, off-diagonal block, star, or band.
+description: "Matrix reordering permutes the rows and columns of a matrix to reveal meaningful visual patterns, such as blocks that represent clusters.
+A comprehensive collection of matrices, along with their scores for measuring the quality of visual patterns in these matrices, contributes to building a benchmark.
+This benchmark is essential for selecting or designing an appropriate reordering algorithm for a task of interest.
+In this paper, we build a matrix reordering benchmark, ReorderBench, with the goal of advancing matrix reordering techniques.
+This is achieved by generating a large set of diverse and representative matrices and scoring these matrices with a convolution- and entropy-based method.
+Our benchmark contains 2,835,000 binary matrices and 5,670,000 continuous matrices, each featuring one of four visual patterns: block, off-diagonal block, star, or band.
 We demonstrate the usefulness of ReorderBench through three main applications in matrix reordering: 1) evaluating different reordering algorithms, 2) creating a unified scoring model to measure the visual patterns in any matrix, and 3) developing a deep learning model for matrix reordering."
 # pretty_table: true
 # profile:
 #   align: right